Tibbs39/OOP345-workshop4/README.md

-# Workshop 04 - Containers
+# Workshop 04 - Basic Containers

 In this workshop, you code a container class that holds notifications and a class that holds separate messages.